Ask Harsh Roongta anything on Personal Finance.

 – Ryan Shetty

-Assuming that you will spend less than 182 days in India during the financial year ended March 31, 2017, you will be treated as a non-resident for the financial year 2016-17 and your salary earned overseas will not be taxable in India.
-Just take care that you receive the salary from your employer in the UAE itself, either in cash or in a bank account in the UAE.
+Assuming that you will spend less than 182 days in India during the financial year ended March 31, 2017, you will be treated as a non-resident for 2016-17.
+Your salary earned overseas will not be taxable in India.
+Just take care that you receive the employer’s salary in the UAE itself, either in cash or in a bank account in the UAE.
 You can then remit it to your own NRE account in India or directly to your wife’s or your mother’s accounts in India.
-You should never ask your employer to remit the money directly to your NRE account in India as that may render the salary taxable in India because it is “received in India”.
-You will not need to file tax returns in India for the financial year ending March 31, 2017, unless the income earned in India (including the income earned from April 1, 2016, until May 15, 2016) exceeds Rs 2.50 lakh.
+It would help if you never asked your employer to remit the money directly to your NRE account in India, as that may render the salary taxable in India because it is “received in India.”
+You will not need to file tax returns in India for the financial year ending March 31, 2017, unless India’s income (including the income earned from April 1, 2016, until May 15, 2016) exceeds Rs 2.50 lakh.

 READ ALSO :

 - India’s new active zone for Chinese IT investors after the US: ‘China Daily.’

 - PNB Housing Finance and Varun Beverages join Indian IPO boom